Portshift-Admin/Portshift-Jenkins-CI-Plugin/README.md

 ![](images/Jenkins-build-freestyle.png)

 3. Enter the image name.
+4. enter the access key and secret key of your Portshift 'Service' user.
+5. enter the external ip of your Jenkins runner as 'scanner-ip'

 ### Pipeline jobs
 In Pipeline jobs, the build step to scan the image with Portshift is included in a pipeline script, as part of the job configuration.